Published in Economic & social issues · 30 May 2020

 Release date: May 2020

-Coronavirus (Covid-19) forecast slide decks are provided for the first wave below, to explore what might have happened under a ‘no lockdown’ scenario; where voluntary social distancing occurs, but without a forced lockdown.
+Coronavirus (Covid-19) forecast slide decks are provided for the first wave below.
+The forecast ignores the lockdowns, the reasoning being that the lockdowns would simply move cases and fatalities forward and that these numbers would eventually catch up to the forecast over a long forecast range of 365 days.
 Included below are detailed assumption notes and a forecast per country 365 days ahead (starting with the day of the first case).

 Forecast slide decks by country

 The primary impact, under the no lockdown scenario, is that the speed at which infections spread is greater, and so the peak is reached more quickly.

 The forecasts below give an indication of what might have happened if voluntary social distancing had been the only non-medical intervention.
 The models are estimated based on actual data prior to a lockdown.
 The ‘official’ daily new case data was pre-processed.
 To improve the accuracy of the forecasts the official daily new case data was adjusted to estimate the actual number of new infections each day.
 This was further adjusted to account for the number who are currently infectious (contagious) using a moving window.
 The two days prior to the lockdown were excluded from the data used to fit models (in each country) since some may have changed behaviour in anticipation of a lockdown.

 Original code from Learning Machines.
 Acentric adapted the original code to improve accuracy.
 The original code input 'cumulative cases' which is not suitable for a SIR model.
 A new module was created to estimate daily new 'infectious' (as opposed to 'infections' or 'cases' which are entirely different metrics) to provide the correct input and to automate data gathering and reporting.